genuinetools/bane/README.md

 ### Config File

-A sample config for nginx in a container is available in [sample.toml](sample.toml)
+[sample.toml](sample.toml) is a AppArmor sample config for nginx in a container.

 #### File Globbing